Pedro-22001798/projetoLP1/README.md

 - Our project solution called ( Projeto LP1 ), contains our Program called ( Program )

-Inside the coding of our program we start by declaring the class and initializing 3 variables
+Inside the coding of our program we start by declaring the class and initializing 5 variables

-    - a bool in False for every lamp so they start turned off
+    - an enum state for every lamp that starts with "off"
     - a int = 6 to represent the maximum amount of available plays
     - a int that stores how many plays we have left